The same drugs that transformed obesity treatment are now being investigated for substance use disorders, fueling interest in ...

-Semaglutide could help people drink less alcohol.
-Semaglutide, a medication widely used for diabetes and weight loss, may offer another unexpected benefit -- it could help people drink less alcohol.
-A ...
+(NEW YORK) — Semaglutide, a medication widely used for diabetes and weight loss, may offer another unexpected benefit — it could help people drink less alcohol.
+A study published in JAMA Psychiatry ...

 The blockbuster drug semaglutide, better known as Ozempic for diabetes and Wegovy for obesity, could also help people cut down on their alcohol intake, according to new research led by Christian ...